tatethurston/TwirpScript/README.md

 console.log(hat);
 ```

-You can override a globally configured `baseURL` at the RPC call site
+You can override a globally configured `baseURL` at the RPC call site:

 ```ts
 import { client } from "twirpscript";